AFM-analysis/nanite/docs/sec_rating_workflow.rst

 =================================
 In the rating step, experimental data are fitted and manually rated by the user.
-The raw data, the preprocessed data, the fit, all parameters, and the manual rating are then stored in an HDF5 (.h5) file.
+The raw data, the preprocessed data, the fit, all parameters, and the manual rating are then stored in a rating container (an HDF5 file).

 First, set up a fitting profile using :ref:`nanite-setup-profile <sec_cli_setup_profile>` if you have not already